dynamsoft-docs/label-recognition-docs/programming/javascript/user-guide.md

 Create a text file with the name "helloworld.html", fill it with the code above and save.
 After that, open the example page in a browser, allow the page to access your camera and the video will show up on the page.
 After that, you can point the camera at something with a simple line of text to read it.

+> You can also just test it at [https://jsfiddle.net/DynamsoftTeam/b1w8vm0t/21/](https://jsfiddle.net/DynamsoftTeam/b1w8vm0t/21/)

 If the text is decoded, an alert will pop up with the result text.
 At the same time, the text location will be highlighted in the video feed.

 *Note*: